Burauen: CMCI - Cities and Municipalities Competitiveness Index

-According to the Cities and Municipalities Competitiveness Index Report, Burauen has been consistently one of the top performers in the region and in the province since the ranking started in 2013.
-The town has been the top performer in Leyte for the year 2017, 2018 and 2019.
-Making it the only town in the province to held the top spot for 3 consecutive years and has been consistently in the top 10 since CMCI started in 2013.
+According to the Cities and Municipalities Competitiveness Index Report, Burauen has consistently been one of the top performers in the region and in the province since the ranking started in 2013.
+The town has been the top performer in Leyte for the selected years of 2017, 2018, 2019, and 2021.
+Making it the only town in the province to hold the top spot for 3 consecutive years and another one in the year 2021, making the total of 4 1st placements and consistently being in the top 10 since CMCI started in 2013.